About the Economic Society of Singapore

 Invitation to Contribute to the Next Issue of Economics & Society

 The Economics & Society editorial team would like to invite members of the academia, government, and industry to contribute articles for the next issue of our publication.
-The theme of the next issue is Man and His Neighbour and contributions should discuss issues of inequality and inequity.
+The theme of the next issue is Man & The Law and contributions should discuss issues at the nexus of Economics and the law.

 Please contact the following members of the editorial team with your topic of interest via email and we will follow up with you.